nelsonfalves/goth-template/README.md

 cd goth-template
 ```

-To start the development environment, use:
+To start the development container, use:

 ```sh
 make dev